sandstorm-io/sandstorm/docs/administering/ssl.md

 The following is a process for self-hosted instances of Sandstorm to use SSL with sandcats.io DNS.
 These steps create a Certificate Authority (CA), corresponding CA Certificate, and the private and public keys for the `[anything].sandcats.io` and `*.[anything].sandcats.io` domains.

+**Note**: Web browsers will display a big red certificate error when you try to connect to this install.
+This tutorial is appropriate if you are OK with reconfiguring web browsers to trust a custom certificate authority that you will create during this tutorial.
+For automatically-trusted SSL configuration, you will need to buy a certificate from a certificate authority.

 1. Make a copy openssl.cnf:
   `cp /etc/ssl/openssl.cnf [directory_you_want_copy_to_be]`